DP6/media-quality/README-GTM-API.md

 | snapshotDate    | Date of snapshot                |
 | timestamp       | Date and time of data insertion |

-To create the table in BigQuery use the Python function as above:
+To create the table in BigQuery use the Python function as below:

 ```python
 def bq_create_media_tags_table(project_name, dataset_name, table_name, client) -> None: